medo64/Rs485IsoFEC/README.md

 This Framework laptop expansion card will show up on your system as a serial device and allow for isolated RS-485 communication up to 460,800 baud rate.

-Please note that this card is using automatic transmit control and it is fail-safe biased (equivalent to 120Ω termination).
+Please note that this card is using automatic transmit control and 120Ω termination.

 ## Pinout